openstack/openstack-manuals/doc/config-reference/source/config-format.rst

     bind_host = 0.0.0.0

 key-value pairs (``DictOpt``)
- A key-value pairs, also known as a dictonary.
+ A key-value pairs, also known as a dictionary.
 The key value pairs are separated by commas and a colon is used to separate key and value.
  Example: ``key1:value1,key2:value2``.